-Financial liabilities are measured initially at fair value minus, in the case of financial liability not at fair value through profit or loss, transaction costs that are directly attributable to the issue of the financial liability.
+Financial liabilities are measured initially at fair value minus, in the case of financial liability not at fair value through statement of comprehensive income, transaction costs that are directly attributable to the issue of the financial liability.

 The Fund's financial liabilities include trade payables, investor funds and Bank Bill Facility.